adilson-lima/ash_step_by_step/README.md

 # AshStepByStep

+A simple project using Ash framework is one that defines a set of resources and actions that model your domain, and then derives external APIs such as GraphQL or JSON:API from them.

 Step by step to create a new project with elixir, phoenix, ash, graphql, rest and database postgres.

 ### Step 01